 About the Major

-All Physics and Astrophysics majors complete a year-long research project during their senior year.
+All Astrophysics and Physics majors complete a year-long research project during their senior year.
 This gives them an opportunity to put what they've learned in their classes into practice and helps to prepare them for jobs or graduate school.
-There are also opportunities to participate in the OWU Summer Science Research Program.

 OWU faculty are outstanding scholars and researchers — and passionate teachers.
 They will push you, challenge you, inspire you, and work with you on your own research and creative projects.